attack-monkey/store/README.md

 ## JS in the Browser

-Copy lib/store.js into your project
+Use /lib/store.js into your project

 ```html